-Lesufi lists 13 problem areas that Gauteng wants resolved in his SOPA
+Lesufi lists 13 problem areas that Gauteng wants resolved in his Sopa

 “Together with the private sector we have identified and profiled 442 kingpins that are causing the worst crimes in our province.
 These 442 crime kingpins are responsible for cash in transits, kidnappings, hijackings, rented murder, ATM bombings, blue light gangs and business robberies.”

-“Of the 442, we have already arrested 50 and we are monitoring the rest closely.”

-Lesufi said the province has demolished more than 6,600 new shacks, and have declared the habit of erecting shacks in CBDs, towns and townships as a crime against the state.
+The province has demolished more than 6,600 new shacks and declared the habit of erecting shacks in CBDs, towns and townships a crime against the state, he said.

-“We now have a standing court order to evict these mkhukhu mafias.
-We’ve developed a new technology that will immediately alert us when a new settlement is established.

 “We have done what no other province has done by investing over R1.2bn in energy infrastructure, directly impacting over 43,400 households and reducing the burden of load-shedding.